-SimpleLinkTM multi-standard wireless MCUs
+SimpleLinkTM multiprotocol wireless MCUs

 Example use case: building security system

-The Sub-1 GHz alarm message pre-empts a BLE task in order to deliver the alarm message.
-Later, the BLE task resumes and the user’s smartphone is updated with the alarm status.
+Security panel running Bluetooth Low Energy and 15.4 Stack Sub-1 GHz concurrently receives an alarm message from a door sensor when the door has been opened.
+The Sub-1 GHz alarm message pre-empts a Bluetooth Low Energy task in order to deliver the alarm message.
+Later, the Bluetooth Low Energy task resumes and the user’s smartphone is updated with the alarm status.

 Swapped multiprotocol/ provisioning